Table Of Contents

 With the rise of health trends, many people are now looking to substitute certain ingredients in their diets or recipes to maintain a healthy lifestyle.

-Lemon juice is a good source of several essential vitamins and minerals.
-Here is a breakdown of the nutritional profile of one tablespoon (approximately 15 mL) of lemon juice:
+Lemon juice contains vitamins and minerals.
+Let’s take a look, at the content of a tablespoon (about 15 mL) of lemon juice:

 Vitamins and minerals:

-• Vitamin C: 6% of the recommended daily value (RDV)
+- Vitamin C makes up 6% of the recommended intake

 Can I Drink Lemon Water During Intermittent Fasting?